-MORE INFO For more specific information for compatible audio interfaces including Fairlight, MIDI and MADI interfaces, Fairlight Accelerator card, or additional monitors, please refer to the DaVinci Resolve 16 documentation or the DaVinci Resolve 16 Configuration Guide.pdf available at http://documents.blackmagicdesign.com/DaVinciResolve/20180407-79c607/DaVinci_Resolve_16_Configuration_Guide.pdf
+MORE INFO For more specific information for compatible audio interfaces including Fairlight, MIDI and MADI interfaces, Fairlight Accelerator card, or additional monitors, please refer to the DaVinci Resolve 17 documentation.

-- 1 Close DaVinci Resolve, if necessary. - 2 Attach a microphone to your computer or audio interface.

-In your computer's preferences, configure your microphone (or the built-in mic) as the audio input device.
+- 1 Close DaVinci Resolve, if necessary. - 2 Attach a microphone to your computer or audio interface. - In your computer's preferences, configure your microphone (or the built-in mic) as the audio input device.